"

 Some cnidarians live only as polyps, others only as medusae, and some alternate between both forms during their life cycle.

 Cnidarians are carnivores.
 The tentacles are lined with special stinging cells called cnidocytes, which contain tiny, coiled threads that can shoot out and deliver toxins to stun or kill prey.
-They use their tentacles to capture prey and bring it into their digestives space called the gastrovascular cavity.
+They use their tentacles to capture prey and bring it into their digestive space, called the gastrovascular cavity.
 This space has only one opening that serves as both the mouth and anus (an incomplete digestive system).
 Food is taken into the gastrovascular cavity, enzymes are secreted into the cavity, and the cells lining the cavity absorb the nutrient products of the extracellular digestive process.

 Flatworms

 Flatworms (phylum Platyhelminthes) are among the simplest animals to exhibit bilateral symmetry.
 Flatworms have flattened, ribbon-like bodies and range in size from microscopic to several meters long.
-They lack specialized circulatory and respiratory systems so gas exchange and nutrient distribution occur by diffusion, which limits their body thickness and contributes to their flat shape.
+They lack specialized circulatory and respiratory systems, so gas exchange and nutrient distribution occur by diffusion, which limits their body thickness and contributes to their flat shape.

 Most flatworms have a gastrovascular cavity with a single opening that serves as both mouth and anus.
-They also have a simple nervous system which consists of two longitudinal nerve cords and a concentration of nerve cells (ganglia) at the head end.
+They also have a simple nervous system, which consists of two longitudinal nerve cords and a concentration of nerve cells (ganglia) at the head end.
 Some species have light-sensitive eyespots and chemical sensors that help them navigate their environment.

 Most flatworms are hermaphroditic, possessing both male and female reproductive organs.
 Some species can also reproduce asexually through fragmentation and regeneration – a whole new worm can grow from just a small piece of the original!